s-vp/vbox-scripts/README.md

 * delete specisfied VM from Virtualbox repository and
 * destroy underlaying ZFS Volume

-accepts vm name as an input parameter
+pass VM name as an input parameter

 ***